 A certain student can be very interested, methodical, and organized, and come to the B.A.
 EUCS to find a future career path.

 The students can, for example, learn about politics, education, economy, institutions of art, sociology and culture...
 Because the program is interdisciplinary, students are always put in contact with subjects which are more culturally oriented or more social and economic.
 But they are in contact with what they like and can decide to frame their career prospects.

 If the student chooses to do a project connected to Entrepreneurship, there is the possibility for the student to be creative, think about their specific preferences and create a company to explore those preferences.

-If the student chooses to do a project related to Art & Scenography, all the possibilities to work in galeries, museus, organize exhibitions, shows, etc.
+If the student chooses to do a project related to Art & Scenography, there are all the possibilities to work in galleries, museums, organize exhibitions, shows, etc.

 And if the student decides to get a taste of both, then the student can choose to start a business organizing events, managing a venue, doing projects with children, etc.

 This student decides to focus their time on researching.
-Not only is the student happy with the Resear Methods subjects offered in the study program, but there is a constant thurst for knowledge, for reading, for discovering new things and making their own assessments.
+Not only is the student happy with the Research Methods subjects offered in the study program, but there is a constant thirst for knowledge, reading, discovering new things and making their own assessments.

 The student doesn't know exactly what to do in the future but is really interested in the fact that the study program foresees a semester abroad and that a considerable part of the other students come from all over the world.